lchai20/hello-world/README.md

 # hello-world
 CSE 232 Lab

-\n Hello there!
+Hello there!
 This is Lisa.